 Liz is a Program Coordinator for the Office of Sustainability.
 She is responsible for programs and initiatives related to waste, transportation and water, and enjoys working with students, faculty and staff on these and other topics.
 Liz has a BA in Environmental Biology and Environmental Science from Dartmouth College (NH), as well as a BS in Engineering and a Master’s in Engineering Management from the Thayer School of Engineering at Dartmouth College.
 Prior to coming to UF, she worked as the Engineering Technician for a small city in the suburbs of Portland, Oregon and as a wetland consultant.
 She has experience in natural resource management, transportation system planning, stormwater engineering, mapping, and data management.
 When not at work, Liz is busy running, biking, and chasing after her toddler.

 Strategic Projects Manager

-Maya Patel is the Strategic Projects Manager; her main responsibility is integrating sustainability into University of Florida’s Strategic Development Plan with the goal of strengthening the connection between UF and the local community.
+Maya Patel is a Strategic Projects Manager; her main responsibility is integrating sustainability into University of Florida’s Strategic Development Plan with the goal of strengthening the connection between UF and the local community.
 She also collaborates on staff and faculty engagement programs.
 Maya received a BS in Biology from UF with a focus in plant physiology research.
 When she’s not busy, she’ll likely be backpacking trails or countries.